tiburona/mbamk/cookiecutter_mbam/README.md

 There are some catches.
 Flask migrate doesn't work 100% with SQLite, and contraints need to be named for upgrades and downgrades to work as expected (i.e. op.create_foreign_key('scan_user_id_fk', 'scan', 'user', ['user_id'], ['id']) instead of op.create_foreign_key(None, 'scan', 'user', ['user_id'], ['id']))

+In addition, even if flask db upgrade works locally with mysql, it can still fail in production.
+One way this can happen is when making changes to a field if it is used as a foreign key.
+The type and definition of foreign key field and reference must be equal.
+This means your foreign key disallows changing the type of your field.

+The below example will trigger an error.
+Take home message, make sure to define fields properly before production, especially if they are being used as foreign keys.

+Revision #1
+op.add_column('scan', sa.Column('user_id', sa.Integer(), nullable=True))

+Revision #2
+op.alter_column('scan', 'user_id',
+            existing_type=mysql.INTEGER(display_width=11),
+            nullable=False)

 Asset Management
 ----------------